anayrat/blog/content/post/draft/2018-04-01-Evolutions-Postgres-Fortes-Volumetries.en.md

 # Introduction

-Since few years, postgreSQL received several enhancements to process high volumes databases.
+Since few years, PostgreSQL received several enhancements to process high volumes databases.

 This first post will try to list them.
 We will see that they can be of different types: